-The school must have a reason to process the data about an individual.
+The trust and the school must have a reason to process the data about an individual.
 Our Privacy Notices set out how we use data.
 The UK GDPR has six conditions for lawful processing and any time we process data relating to an individual it is within one of those conditions.